Hispanic Development Fund Scholarship Program

 The primary focus was to assist those Hispanics living in the area with the largest concentration of Hispanic residents.
 The scholarships are designed to supplement the students' financial resources from family, government, and other sources.
 It is the intent of the Hispanic Development Fund Scholarship Program to bridge the financial gap between students and their educational goals.
 It is expected that these scholarships will result in better educational and, ultimately, economic opportunities for Hispanics.
 It is the express intent of the Hispanic Development Fund Scholarship Program that scholarship recipients make use of the scholarships to graduate from college and return to the Greater Kansas City metropolitan area to contribute to the local Hispanic community.

 The Fund is comprised of money raised from the public and private sector and matching scholarships from area colleges and universities.

-- Graduating/have graduated from a Greater Kansas City metropolitan area high school or obtain a general equivalency diploma (GED) from a local organization.
+- Graduating or have graduated from a Greater Kansas City metropolitan area high school or obtain a general equivalency diploma (GED) from a local organization.
 (The Greater Kansas City metropolitan area is generally defined as Clay, Jackson, Platte, Johnson and Wyandotte counties.)

-- Attend/have attended a Greater Kansas City metropolitan area high school for the last three years prior to graduation.
+- Attend or have attended a Greater Kansas City metropolitan area high school for the last three years prior to graduation.

-- Accepted or enrolled in a fully accredited college or university and working toward an associate, bachelor's, or graduate degree.
-(Applicants attending vocational or trade schools are ineligible.)
+- Accepted or enrolled in a fully accredited college or university and working towards an associate, bachelor, or graduate degree.

 - Enroll or be enrolled as a full-time student.
 (A minimum 12 credit hours for undergraduate and 9 credit hours for graduate.)